dhsc-govuk/FingertipsNext/api/DHSC.FingertipsNext.Api/ReadMe.md

 Instance, TenantId and ClientID are all parameters available within the entra external ID instance connected to.

-Specifying the AdminRole role id (GUID) allows the definition of a global administration role group.
-The user must present a claim with membership of this group in order to be seen by the fingertips API as an admin with global indicator permissions.
+Specifying the AdminRole role id (a GUID) is optional allows the definition of a global administration role group.
+A user presenting a claim with membership to this group will be seen by the fingertips API as an amin user with global indicator permissions.